If you are considering buying, or already own a property near a busy road, you’ll need to learn how to reduce road noise at home.

 Alternatively, Amazon have a range of different solutions available.

-- ECO-FRIENDLY MATERIAL: Strong and thick PE foam is sound-proofing and waterproof, no toxic and no smelling,create a health environment.
-The brick wall stickers is very soft so can protect child from hitting the wall
+- 【ECO-FRIENDLY MATERIAL】 Strong and thick PE foam is waterproof and has a certain degree of sound insulation, no toxic and no smelling,create a health environment.
+The brick wall stickers is very soft so can protect child from hitting the wall.

 Install Solid Doors